In collaboration with Hotels.com, but all views are my own.

 I’m sure I can speak for most of us: we all have a must-do and must-visit list in our head put together what are we all going to do when this lockdown ends.
 For us, there are lots of things of course: the children’s extra curriculum activities they love like ballet class and going out for a meal just me and my husband, finally visiting grandparents and of course going into London again!
 We miss so much going to town.

 We live in the suburbs of London – so we haven’t been in central London for months.
 We normally go every other weekend to museums with the children and we have a night out every fortnight with my husband.
-Every other month or on occasions we also treat ourselves to a London hotel stay, watch a West End show or a theatre play and dine out.
+Every other month or on occasions we also treat ourselves to a London hotel stay, watch a West End show or a theatre play and dine out in a vegan-friendly restaurant.
 So, of course we have a must-visit list for when things are open again.
 We can’t wait.

 Visiting the V&A

 The Victoria & Albert Museum is our happy place in London: with or without the. kids, we often pop in as we’re members and so we get to see the latest and coolest exhibitions (that are quite possibly the best temporary exhibitions in the world in my opinion), the children always enjoy the cast room hide and seek and the museum offers lots of programmes for families.
 It’s just the best place in London!

 Going for a ride on the Thames Clipper

 Boating down the river Thames in the middle of the city, sipping a tea or coffee and enjoying the sights by the river.
 It’s a cheap and cheerful activity which the children always enjoy.
 Running from Putney to Woolwich – you can get off and back on throughout the town!
 Can do 20 minutes of it or the whole route.